jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 thanos-sidecar                14d
 ```

-In the sections bellow, it is explained how to hack change the intervals.
-With the Operators disabled, you can modify this ServiceMonitors, or to go directly to the 'prometheus.yaml.gz' secret file.
+In the sections bellow, it is explained how to hack/change these intervals.
+With the Monitoring Operator disabled, you can modify this ServiceMonitors, or to go directly to the 'prometheus.yaml.gz' secret file.
 The result is the same.
 If you change the ServiceMonitors, these are reflected on the configuration secret file.
 Or, you can just get this file, and manually modify one by one.
 The second is a little bit more complex, for this test.
 You have to be sure which metrics to double.
-So, it is better to change in on the Service Monitor and let the stack reflect this on the configuration file.
+So, it is better to make changes on the Service Monitor and let the stack reflect this on the configuration file.

+In a default environment, with the Monitoring Operator enabled, we have this:

 ```bash
 $> oc -n openshift-monitoring get servicemonitor -o jsonpath={.items[*].spec.endpoints[*].interval} 30s 1m 1m 30s 30s 30s 30s 15s 2m 2m 30s 30s 30s 30s 30s
 ```

-The ServiceMonitor we will update:
+We will make the following changes:

-* Interval from 15s to 30s:
+- Interval from 15s to 30s:

-  * node-exporter,
+  - node-exporter,

-* Interval from 30s to 60s:
+- Interval from 30s to 60s:

-  * etcd, kubelet, prometheus-adapter,  prometheus-k8s, telemeter-client, thanos-querier thanos-sidecar
+  - etcd, kubelet, prometheus-adapter, prometheus-k8s, telemeter-client, thanos-querier thanos-sidecar

-* Interval from 1m to 2m:
+- Interval from 1m to 2m:

-  * kube-state-metrics
+  - kube-state-metrics

-* We keep the ones currently at 2 minutes.
-The PR for SNO put the limite to 2m maximum.
+- We keep the ones currently at 2 minutes.
+The PR for SNO put the limit to 2m maximum.

-* The ServiceMonitor for the two operators are not needed to change.
-It does not contain any scrape interval.

-So we use the following:
+So, we disable the Monitoring Operator and we use the following:

 ```bash
 >  oc -n openshift-monitoring get servicemonitor  -o json  \